Aller au contenu principal

 ALMURUNA - Building Climate Resilience Through Enhance Water Security in MENA Region

 The Middle East and North Africa (MENA) is the most water-scarce region globally, with both surface and groundwater resources under severe pressure and overexploited due to increasing water demand.
 Agriculture accounts for about 65% or more of total water use, heavily impacting aquifers, rivers, and reservoirs.
-Unsustainable land management practices—including mechanized monoculture and overgrazing—have degraded large land areas, reducing rainwater retention and infiltration while increasing surface runoff and erosion.
+Unsustainable land management practices—including mechanised monoculture and overgrazing—have degraded large land areas, reducing rainwater retention and infiltration while increasing surface runoff and erosion.
 Climate change, which may cause a temperature rise of up to 4°C and greater precipitation variability, will exacerbate these challenges by increasing water demand and the frequency and severity of droughts and floods.

 IUCN ROWA